Iguana at Singapore's Mandai Zoo, shot by Francis Chin

 So, go out, have fun and live long – but pay for your own grub.

-Say only positive, constructive comments
+Say only positive, constructive comments or shut up

 Be realistic about what you can do